pingidentity/pingidentity-devops-getting-started/docs/deployment/deployK8s-AWS.md

     * Repeat this step in `us-east-1` region.

-11. Create blackout static route to ensure the transit gateway drops any other network traffic.
+11. Create a blackout static route to ensure the transit gateway drops any other network traffic.
 Toggle to the `eu-west-1` region.

     * Select **Create static route**

-    * Add 10.0.0.0/8 as thre CIDR
+    * Add 10.0.0.0/8 as the CIDR

     * Select Blackhole